Implementation and Learning of Quantum Hidden Markov Models: Introduction

 \item We propose a tractable empirical distance measure between two QHMMs in terms of the divergence of their observable distributions.
 We prove that the empirical distance is dominated by the distance measure induced on the space of QHMMs by the diamond norm.

-\item We prove that the landscape of the proposed QHMM learning model is smooth resulting from the continuity and convergence properties of Stinespring's dilation theorem \cite{KRETSCHMANN20081889}.
+\item We demonstrate that the landscape of the proposed QHMM learning model is smooth, which follows from the convergence properties of Stinespring's dilation theorem \cite{KRETSCHMANN20081889}.
 The smooth landscape implies efficient heuristic and gradient-based learning algorithms.

 \item We specify a QHMM learning algorithm as adaptive evolutionary search in the space of quantum circuits with mid-circuit measurement.

 \item We specify a QHMM learning algorithm as multi-parameter nonlinear optimization in the space of pre-defined quantum ansatz. \end{itemize}